Imagine if you could have anything you wanted...

 "'You' supply the goal by thinking in terms of end results.
 Your automatic mechanism then supplies the means whereby."

 Here's the deal: this is NOT about "thinking positive".

 If you get lost in the woods without a map (or GPS) to help guide you back to where you need to be -- it doesn't matter how positive you think you are -- because unless you get a map, you're STILL gonna be lost.

 And if you only focus on "thinking positive", you'll just be happy about being lost.

 In order to get back home, you need a map; you need guidance...
 You've gotta update your approach...
 And you absolutely need to take action.

-If you want to achieve your goals, get your dream job, or attract the perfect partner in your life -- it doesn't matter how positive you think you are -- it won't matter if you're way of thinking is faulty.
+If you want to achieve your goals, get your dream job, or attract the perfect partner in your life -- it doesn't matter how positive you think you are -- it won't matter if your way of thinking is faulty.